SellaRafaeli/DoggieWalker/README.md

 This is a minimalistic yet complete web-app for a TODO list meant for learning purposes, to demonstrate the basics of web development.
+Releaseed under a general BSD license.

 # Prerequisites

 You should have preliminary understanding of web development ("what is HTML", "what is a variable").
 You should have Ruby and Mongo installed.
 If you know basic, basic Ruby - that would help.
+This is best administered with the help of a knowledgable coach / mentor, but can be learned alone too,

 # Run the app
 You run the app via